Bella Italia: Tipping and minimum wage

-In 2009 the company was found to be threatening to dismiss waiting staff who do not get customers to pay tips on credit cards rather than in cash.
+In 2009, the company was found to be threatening to dismiss waiting staff who do not get customers to pay tips on credit cards rather than in cash.
 Credit card tips were used by the company to subsidise wages (which are usually the legal minimum) whereas cash tips go directly to waiting staff.
 In line with changes to tipping legislation, which came into effect on 1 October 2009, Tragus Ltd reviewed and updated its policies to ensure that all tips, after a 10% deduction for administrative and other costs paid by credit or debit card, were distributed through the payroll system to restaurant staff.

 In 2015, Bella Italia amended its policy to ensure all employees are permitted to keep all tips and service charges paid in cash and are free to share their tips with colleagues if they so wish.
 Their employees are required to declare the income generated from cash tips to HM Revenue & Customs for tax purposes.
-When tips or service charges are paid for by credit card or debit card, the restaurant does take a 2.5% administration charge to cover bank fees before distributing the remainder in full to employees.
+Tips given by card payments are also kept in full by employees.
 All restaurant employees are paid tips in addition to the National Minimum Wage.

 Environmental record

-In November 2015 the chain received the worst rating of all restaurants surveyed in an assessment of the sustainability of its seafood.
+In November 2015, the chain received the worst rating of all restaurants surveyed in an assessment of the sustainability of its seafood.
 After working closely with the Marine Stewardship Council (MSC), Bella Italia came second in Fish2Fork's analysis of the fish sourcing policies of high street restaurants in 2017.